-Each coach is responsible for the recruitment of student-athletes for their assigned sport and open tryouts are offered.
-A list of sports and coaches may be obtained from the Director of Athletics office (PE 114) located in the Physical Education Building.
+Each coach is responsible for the recruitment of studentathletes for their assigned sport and open tryouts are offered.
+A list of sports and coaches may be obtained from Athletics office located in the Physical Education Building.
 Additionally, coaches will post flyers around the campus which will notify students about organizational team meetings prior to the beginning of an athletic season.
 Students should feel free to contact individual coaches or the Director of Athletics for further information at any time.